kayleeyana/CMPG323_PROJECT_4_34385479/README.md

 Why we need Automation?

-SAVE TIME, MONEY AND MANY MORE...
+SAVE TIME, MONEY AND THERES STILL MORE TO COME...